-We are developing AZD1419, a novel candidate drug for asthma, under our worldwide collaboration with AstraZeneca.
+Dynavax is developing AZD1419, a novel candidate drug for allergic asthma, under our worldwide collaboration with AstraZeneca.
 AZD1419 is a proprietary TLR9 agonist and represents a new strategy for the treatment of allergic respiratory diseases.
-Direct delivery of AZD1419 to an asthmatic patient’s lungs by inhalation is designed to modify the course of disease by changing the basic immune response to environmental allergens, such as house dust and pollens, leading to a prolonged reduction in asthma symptoms.
-By contrast, the current mainstays of asthma therapy corticosteroids and bronchodilators, are only able to transiently control disease activity or briefly relieve asthma symptoms, but do nothing to address the underlying allergic disease.
+Direct delivery of AZD1419 to an asthmatic patient’s lungs by inhalation is designed to modify the course of disease by changing the lung immune response to environmental allergens, such as house dust and pollens, leading to a prolonged reduction in asthma symptoms.
+By contrast, the current mainstays of asthma therapy, corticosteroids and bronchodilators, are only able to transiently control disease activity or briefly relieve asthma symptoms, but do nothing to address the underlying allergic disease.
 Preclinical studies conducted by Dynavax and AstraZeneca, have shown that AZD1419 is capable of producing long lasting disease-modifying effects in a mouse model of atopic asthma (Campbell, Kell, et al. 2014.)